 The following overview of benefits will introduce you to staff programs provided by Whitman College.
 Detailed information on eligibility and enrollment can be obtained from Human Resources.

 Group medical insurance is available to all regular staff who are appointed a minimum of 910 hours per year (44% of full-time).
 Medical coverage begins the first day of the month coincident with or following the date of employment.
-The College pays the employee premium for full-time staff.
+The College pays roughly 95-100% of the employee premium for full-time staff, based on annual salary.
 Part-time staff receive a pro-rated portion of the premium based on their FTE.
 Dependent coverage is available through pre-tax payroll reduction.
 Domestic Partner coverage is available through after-tax payroll deduction.
-Pre-existing condition limitations may apply to staff/dependents who have received medical supplies or services within 90 days before coverage becomes effective.
 For detailed information contact Human Resources.

 The agreement for medical coverage is effective for the full calendar year while employment continues.
 Changes in coverage may be made only during our Open Enrollment period unless there is a change in family status (marriage, divorce, death, birth, adoption, or employment change of employee or spouse) which is consistent with a request for change in coverage.
 The change in coverage must be made within 31 days of the change in family status.
 Open enrollment changes will be effective January 1.

 Upon termination you may qualify to continue your medical coverage for a limited time through COBRA.
 Contact Human Resources for details.

 Eligible staff who do not enroll for medical coverage may qualify to receive a portion of the employee premium in their taxable salary.
 Staff applying for this option must certify they are covered by another medical plan before they can elect the cash option.